-A unitary patent provides more affordable protection for those looking to protect their invention across as much of Europe as possible.
-The unitary patent will cover at least 13 EU countries and ultimately 25 countries when all have ratified.
-The cost of validating the EP as a unitary patent will be significantly lower than validating the EP in a large number of countries in the traditional way, because only a single translation will be required.
-Additionally the renewal fees for a UP will be equivalent to the total cost of renewal fees in UK, Germany, France and the Netherlands (the “true top four”).
+A Unitary Patent provides more affordable protection for those looking to protect their invention across as much of Europe as possible.
+The Unitary Patent will cover at least 17 EU countries and ultimately 24 countries when all have ratified.
+The cost of validating the European Patent as a Unitary Patent will be significantly lower than validating the European Patent in a large number of countries in the traditional way, because only a single translation will be required.
+Additionally, the renewal fees for a Unitary Patent will be equivalent to the total cost of renewal fees in the UK, Germany, France and the Netherlands.
 The need to pay only a single renewal fee also reduces the administrative burden (compared with paying renewal fees to each of the national offices).

-Stopping some types of cross border activity can be complex using nationally validated European patents and is often only possible in the court of one of the countries involved.
-Examples of such activity include processes where a first step of a process claim is conducted in a first country, and a second step is performed in a second country, and systems where a different components of a system claim are sited in different countries.
-The single jurisdiction of a Unitary Patent means that such cross-border activities within multiple participating member states will be regarded as a single infringing act and a patentee will often have a choice of in which Local/Regional Division of the UPC to bring an infringement action.
+Stopping some types of cross border activity can be complex using nationally validated European Patents and is often only possible in the court of one of the countries involved.
+Examples of such activity include processes where a first step of a process claim is conducted in a first country, and a second step is performed in a second country, and systems where different components of a system claim are sited in different countries.
+The single jurisdiction of a Unitary Patent means that such cross-border activities within multiple participating member countries will be regarded as a single infringing act and a patentee will often have a choice of which Local/Regional Division of the UPC to bring an infringement action in.